Contract Law Archive

 Ticketmaster Data Breach Lawsuit Sign Up

 The link above goes to the secure sign-up form for the Ticketmaster data breach case on Mason LLP’s website.
-Mason LLP specializes in mass arbitration for data breach cases in the U.S. and is actively involved in the Ticketmaster breach.
-They have recovered over $1 billion recovered for their clients in the past 30 years.
+Mason LLP is experienced in mass arbitration for data breach cases in the U.S. and is actively involved in the Ticketmaster breach.
+They have recovered over $1 billion for their clients in the past 30 years.

 Why Mass Arbitration May Result in the Largest Settlement/Compensation